What is happening in your car?

 The function for collision avoidance assistance can help you reduce the risk of the car unintentionally leaving its lane and/or colliding with another vehicle or obstacle.
 The function can assist you by helping to steer the car back into its own lane and/or steer aside.

 When you start the function, three subfunctions are activated which can help in different situations.
-Your experience of the function may therefore differ slightly depending on which of the subfunctions is activated.
+Your experience of the function may therefore differ depending on which of the subfunctions is activated.

 Rear Collision Warning (RCW)*